+Understanding imperfect adjustments to changing conditions is a long standing theoretical and empirical agenda, with informational approaches gaining more attention in recent literature. \citet{mankiw2002sticky,reis2006inattentiveproducers,reis2006inattentiveconsumers} model "inattentiveness" via a fixed observation cost. \citet{sims2003implications} instead considers limited capacity in flexible acquisition of information, using entropy reduction.
+Subsequent literature on dynamic rational inattention (DRI) largely focuses on environment with quadratic payoffs and gaussian states and information \citep[e.g.][]{mackowiak2009optimal,mackowiak2018dynamic,afrouzi2021dynamic,davies2024learning}, or on random choice implications of Shannon costs \citep{steiner2017rational}. \citet{khaw2017discrete} experimentally test discrete adjustment models and provide evidence for both lumpy and flexible attention.

-Adjustment to a changing world also arises in the context of experimentation problems -- see \citet{whittle1988restless} for a seminal reference and \citet{che2024predictive} for a recent contribution.
-Unlike with costly information acquisition, information in those problems is entangled with action choices.
-Although belief dynamics may bear some similarities, they have qualitatively different drivers and predictions since the agent is able to acquire information about alternative options without changing their action.\footnote{See \citet{lizzeri2024disentangling} for a recent paper analyzing differences between entangled and disentangled action and information choices with a persistent state.} In the literature on social learning with a changing state \citep[see e.g.][]{moscarini1998social,dasaratha2023learning} learning occurs once and through observation of past actions; dynamics are driven by equilibrium forces rather than forward-looking optimization.
-Within this literature, \citet{levy2022stationary} features a similar environment as the present paper, as well as costly information acquisition and steady-state analysis.
+Adjustment to a changing world also arises in experimentation problems -- see \citet{whittle1988restless} for a seminal reference and \citet{che2024predictive} for a recent contribution.
+Unlike with costly information acquisition, information in those problems is entangled with action choices; belief dynamics may look similar, but drivers and predictions differ because the agent can learn about alternatives without changing the current action.
+In social learning with a changing state \citep[e.g.][]{moscarini1998social,dasaratha2023learning}, learning occurs once from past actions and dynamics are equilibrium-driven rather than from forward-looking optimization; \citet{levy2022stationary} study a related steady-state environment with costly information acquisition.

-The leading application of the model relates to information acquisition in finance.
-The interaction of strategic information acquisition and portfolio diversification is notably considered in a static setting by \citet{van2010information}.
-The empirical and theoretical literature on "ostrich effects" documents more frequent monitoring after "good" news than after "bad" news \citep[see for instance][]{karlsson2009ostrich,galai2006ostrich,sicherman2016financial}; while this has natural interpretations as a behavioral bias, costly information acquisition can generate similar patterns.
-Periodic inspections also arise in problems considering monitoring of strategic agents \cite[e.g.][]{varas2020random,wong2023dynamic,Ball_2023}; however, in such contexts optimality is driven by incentive compatibility rather than informational motives.
+The leading application is information acquisition in finance. \citet{van2010information} study strategic information acquisition and portfolio diversification in a static setting.
+“Ostrich effects”—more monitoring after good than bad news—are documented empirically \citep[e.g.][]{karlsson2009ostrich,galai2006ostrich,sicherman2016financial}.
+Periodic inspections also appear in monitoring of strategic agents \cite[e.g.][]{varas2020random,wong2023dynamic,Ball_2023}, where optimality is driven by incentive compatibility rather than informational motives.